fthierry732/confluence-to-azure-devops-wiki/README.md

 - Python 3.7+
 - Confluence Cloud account with API access
 - Azure DevOps organization with a project and wiki
+- (Optional) Proxy configuration if your organization uses corporate proxies

 ## Quick Start